-Adani Welspun discovers gas in Mumbai offshore's Tapti-Daman sector
+Adani Welspun discovers gas in Mumbai Offshore's Tapti-Daman sector

-The company said that pay zones and flow rates encountered have exceeded its initial estimates.
-With the information received from adjoining fields, the discovery is of substantial significance.
+The pay zones and flow rates encountered have exceeded the company's initial estimates.
+With the information gleaned from adjoining fields/areas, this discovery is of substantial significance for both the company and the nation.

-AWEL was awarded the block under the New Exploration Licensing Policy (NELP) VII bid round.
-Early indications pointed to the occurrence of gas-bearing reservoirs within sandstone reservoirs of the Mahuva and Daman formations.
+AWEL was awarded the block under the New Exploration Licensing Policy VII bid round.
+Early indications pointed to the occurrence of gas-bearing reservoirs within the sand stone reservoirs of the Mahuva and Daman formations.

-The drilling of current well in March confirmed the presence of substantial quantities of gas and condensate in the block.
-Out of the three potential zones identified during drilling, two objects tested by drill stem testing flowed substantial gas and condensate to the surface.
+The drilling of the current well in March 2021 has confirmed the presence of substantial quantities of gas and condensate in the Block.
+Out of the three potential zones identified during drilling, two objects tested by Drill Stem Testing (DST) flowed substantial gas and condensate to the surface.
+Object-I (3m), a clean sandstone reservoir, flowed 9.7 million standard cubic feet per day (mmscfd) of gas along with 378 barrels/day of condensate through a 28/64 choke at a flowing tubing head pressure (FTHP) of 2659 psi.
+Object-II (15m), another thick clean sandstone reservoir, flowed 9.1 mmscfd of gas along with 443 barrels/day of condensate through a 28/64 choke at a FTHP of 2566 psi.

-"In addition to being value accretive for the company, this discovery could be a significant breakthrough for our nation, given India's focus to nearly triple the share of natural gas in its energy mix by the end of this decade," said AWEL Managing Director Sandeep Garg.

-The company is also an operator with 100 per cent participative interest of an adjacent discovered small field B-9 cluster.
-"The proximity of these two prospective blocks will enable AWEL to synergise and optimise development of both the blocks," said Garg.

 Dear Reader,